SoftwareUnderstanding/inspect4py/README.md

 # code_inspector

-The code_inspector allows the user to inspect a file or files within directory (and its subdirectories) and extract all the most relevant information, such as documentations, classes (and their methods), functions, etc.
+Library to allow users inspect a software project folder (i.e., a directory and its subdirectories) and extract all the most relevant information, such as class, method and parameter documentation, classes (and their methods), functions, etc.

+## Features:

+Given a folder with code, `code_inspector` will:

+- Extract all classes in the code
+- For each class, extract all its methods.
+- For each class and method, extract its docum

+Code inspector currently works only for Python projects

+## Dependencies:

 It uses [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree), more specifically the [ast](https://docs.python.org/3/library/ast.html) module in Python, generating